 STRUCTURED PRODUCTS AND DERIVATIVES

 BurgherGray attorneys represent issuers, beneficiaries, underwriter’s and other transaction parties in the issuance of taxable and tax-exempt bonds the capacities of bond counsel, underwriter counsel, disclosure counsel, special counsel and bank counsel.
 We shepherd transactions from due diligence to closing, including negotiating, structuring and drafting agreements; drafting and filing ancillary documents; representing the client in engagements with third parties; and otherwise managing and ensuring the optimal execution of each transaction.
 BurgherGray attorneys have represented state and municipal issuers with respect to the issuance of revenue bonds and general obligation bonds.
-One member of the firm previously worked as an investment banker for a housing finance group of a leading investment bank.
+Members of the firm have extensive, personal experience in investment banking, with one attorney working previously as an investment banker for a housing finance group of a leading investment bank.
 Our experience as counsel in connection with the structuring and issuance of over $100 billion in structured finance securities and derivative products, uniquely enhances BurgherGray’s ability to advise public issuers on a variety of matters relating to their financing requirements.

 BANK LENDING AND INSTITUTIONAL INVESTING